imsaar/prayer-time-mcp-server/README.md

 An MCP server to get muslim prayer (aka Salah) times for given date and location

-This is a TypeScript-based MCP server that implements a simple notes system.
-It demonstrates core MCP concepts by providing:

-- Resources representing text notes with URIs and metadata
-- Tools for creating new notes
-- Prompts for generating summaries of notes

 ## Features

-### Resources
-- List and access notes via `note://` URIs
-- Each note has a title, content and metadata
-- Plain text mime type for simple content access

 ### Tools
-- `create_note` - Create new text notes
-  - Takes title and content as required parameters
-  - Stores note in server state
 - `get_daily_prayer_times` - Get daily prayer times for a specific location
  - Takes `latitude` (number), `longitude` (number), and `date` (string, YYYY-MM-DD) as required parameters
  - Returns the calculated prayer times for the given date and location

-### Prompts
-- `summarize_notes` - Generate a summary of all stored notes
-  - Includes all note contents as embedded resources
-  - Returns structured prompt for LLM summarization

 ## Development